-Major Rivers and Streams in Yellowstone
+Major Rivers in Yellowstone

 Gallatin River: The Gallatin River begins inside the park north of the Madison River.
 It flows north through Gallatin Canyon and across the Gallatin Valley, joining the Madison and Jefferson rivers at Three Forks, Montana, to form the Missouri River.